lifeisforu/NodeGraph/README.md

 	}
 }</code></pre>

 NodeFlowPortAttribute is derived from NodePortAttribute.
-It defines common features and behavior of a port.
+It defines common apperances and behavior of a port.

 <pre>
 "NodeGraph/Model/NodePortAttribute.cs"